-The Consolidated Financial Statements have been prepared in conformity with accounting principles generally accepted in the United States of America (GAAP) and in accordance with the interim-period-reporting requirements of Form 10-Q. Results of operations for interim periods are not necessarily indicative of results for the entire year.
+The Condensed Consolidated Financial Statements have been prepared in conformity with accounting principles generally accepted in the United States of America (GAAP) and in accordance with the interim-period-reporting requirements of Form 10-Q. Results of operations for interim periods are not necessarily indicative of results for the entire year.
 In the opinion of management, the accompanying statements reflect all adjustments necessary for a fair presentation.
 These adjustments are only of a normal, recurring nature.

-Information in this Quarterly Report should be read in conjunction with the Annual Report on Form 10-K for the year ended December 31, 2006 (the Annual Report).
+Information in this Quarterly Report should be read in conjunction with the Annual Report on Form 10-K for the year ended December 31, 2006 (the Annual Report) and the Quarterly Report on Form 10-Q for the quarter ended March 31, 2007.

 The company's significant accounting policies are described in Note 1 of the Notes to Consolidated Financial Statements in the Annual Report.
-The same accounting policies are followed for interim reporting purposes.
+The same accounting policies are followed for interim reporting purposes, except for the adoption of new accounting standards as discussed in Note 2.